 - Register a copyright and learn more from the U.S. Copyright Office.

 - Explore information about copyright from the World Intellectual Property Organization.

 Creative Commons (CC) is a nonprofit organization that provides free legal tools, including licenses.
 Individuals can use licenses from CC to help share their works (as long as the individuals still retain their author rights).
 The licenses work alongside copyright and help individuals pick which rights they would like to retain.
 In other words, the licenses offer adjustments to the typical “all rights reserved” standing that happens through copyright.
 CC can also help with locating works marked as freely available to use.
 CC is not a law firm, however, and does not provide legal advice.

 Services and tools:

 - Share your work by choosing a CC license.

-- Search the Commons to find works that others have given open licenses.
+- Search the Commons to find works that others have given open licenses to.